nyu-cso-005-fa19/hw03-sol/README.md

 s:2
 ```

-Note that here, the first two lines together give the weight of the
+Note that here, the first empty line is actually the newline character
+that is part of the first entry in the file.
+That is, the first two
-newline character.
+lines together give the weight of the newline character.

 Finally, write a function